Neomoorea/obsidian-daynest/README.md

 - **Ribbon icon** or **command palette → "Open calendar"** opens the calendar in a new tab.
 - **Year/Month/Week/Day** switcher, **Today** button, and **◀ ▶** arrows in
-  the header behave as you'd expect (the switcher's order is Day → Week → Month → Year, and the ◀ Today ▶ group sits together on the right).
+  the header.
 Set **Default view** to "Last used view" in Settings if you'd rather it reopen wherever you left it than always the same view.
 - **Click a date** (Month/Year) or a **day header** (Week/Day) to open that day's Daily Note, creating it from your template if it doesn't exist yet.